yktt-nuane/predict-ponv/README.md

 # Predict PONV

+I want to reduce PONV (postoperative nausea and vomiting).

 This is an app for predicting the occurrence of PONV when thoracic respiratory surgery is managed with intravenous anesthesia.

 ## Access